 We are proud of our graduates!

-the University of South Carolina School of Medicine Columbia in 2013.
-She was honored
+of South Carolina School of Medicine Columbia Genetic Counseling Program in 2005.

 2020 Kate Wilson (2007)

 2018 Debbie Zvejnieks (1992)

 2017 Emily Ellen Hardisty (2001)